 The indicators for the areas are prioritised according to relevance, severity of negative impacts, and data availability.
 The evaluation is not based on rigid bandwidths or thresholds that companies must meet or achieve; rather, the focus is on whether there is a positive development in how they are managing the indicators or if they are working towards this where possible and necessary.
-This means that, if a company is expected to have high energy consumption based on its economic activities (e.g.

-chemicals company), but the company has not yet published any data or communicated any measures to reduce energy consumption, e.g. by increasing the share of renewable energies, engagement is considered more urgent than an exchange of information with a company that does not have high energy consumption based on its economic activities (e.g. banks).
+This means that, if a company is expected to have high energy consumption based on its economic activities (e.g. chemicals company), but the company has not yet published any data or communicated any measures to reduce energy consumption, e.g. by increasing the share of renewable energies, engagement is considered more urgent than an exchange of information with a company that does not have high energy consumption based on its economic activities (e.g. banks).

-The ESG analyses are updated at least once a year.
+The ESG analyses are regularly updated by the analysts based on the company reports, which are generally published once a year.
 Data from the third-party ESG data providers Bloomberg and MSCI is used as a source of comparison for verification purposes.
 They can provide useful information, but do not replace in-house analysis.